-Asks Preacher in Troy

-County schools ended Monday when U.S. District Judge Daniel H. Thomas told both parties to submit briefs to him by July 25.

-McClean Pitts, attorney for the defendant, the Wilcox County School Board, is preparing a list of reasons for keeping the schools segregated; and the plaintiff, the U.S. Justice Department, is preparing a brief explaining why it thinks the schools should be desegregated and how it would go about

-After the briefs have been presented, Judge Thomas will make his decision.
-It is expected that the loser will appeal the case to a higher court.
+Delays on the question of desegregating Wilcox their civil rights activity, and to dese-County schools ended Monday when U.S. District Judge Daniel H. Thomas told both parties to submit briefs to him by July 25.
+McClean Pitts, attorney for the defendant, the Wilcox County School Board, is preparing a list of reasons for keeping the schools segregated; and the plaintiff, the U.S. Justice Department, is preparing a brief explaining why it thinks the schools should be desegregated and how it would go about It.
+After the briefs have been presented.
+Judge Thomas will make his decision.
+It is expected that the loser willappeal the case to a higher court.
 Three groups have intervened in the case on behalf of the plaintiff.
-They are the Northern Branch of the U.S. Presbyterian Church, four Negro school teachers, and the parents of some Negro pupils.
+They are the Northern Branch of the U.S. Presbyterian Church, four Negro school teachers, and the parents of some Negro pupils. to rehire four Negro school teachers to the white students.

-TROY--What good does it do to "cast

-out devils" when we have nothing to fill

-the void with, the Rev. James C. Soutar

-of St. Mark's Episcopal Church in Troy

-"This is why the U.S. was wrong in

-Cuba; this is why we were wrong in the

-Congo.
-And this is why we are wrong

-today in our approach to Viet Nam," he

-By "casting out devils," Soutar said

-he did not mean a literal belief in creatures with horns, who carry pitchforks.